erikw/dotfiles/README.md

 	```

 ## Firefox
 Import minimal search-keyword bookmarks from [bookmarks_minimal.html](.config/mozilla/bookmarks_minimal.html) to Firefox.

 # Future
-Migrated to [homeschick](https://github.com/andsens/homeshick) to be able to split Linux from macOS-only configs, and have a main general one?
+* Migrate to [homeschick](https://github.com/andsens/homeshick) to be able to split Linux from macOS-only configs, and have a main general one?
+* Could replace dfm with GNU stove: https://www.stevenrbaker.com/tech/managing-dotfiles-with-gnu-stow.html ?